t-brandt/orvara/README.rst

 Setting priors
 ~~~~~~~~~~~~~~
 Adding Gaussian mass priors are supported.
-As well, uniform priors on the RV jitter are supported.
+As well, bounded log-uniform priors on the RV jitter are supported.
 To add a guassian mass prior on the primary, you will want to add the following
 section to your configuration file:

 [priors_settings]